yhZhai/WSCL/README.md

 We provide preprocessed CASIA (v1 and v2), Columbia, and Coverage datasets [here](https://buffalo.box.com/s/2t3eqvwp7ua2ircpdx12sfq04sne4x50).
 Place them under the `data` folder.

+For other datasets, please prepare a json datalist file with similar structure as the existing datalist files in the `data` folder.
+After that, adjust the `train_dataslist` or the `val_datalist` entries in the configuration files `configs/final.yaml`.

 ## 3. Training and evaluation